Who Taught You to Live Like That?

-"Who Taught You to Live Like That?" is the first single released from Sloan's eighth studio album, Never Hear the End of It.
+"Who Taught You to Live Like That?" is a song by Canadian rock band Sloan.
+It was released as the lead single from the band's eighth studio album, Never Hear the End of It.
 This was Jay Ferguson's first single since "The Lines You Amend."
 It was used as the theme song to the television series MVP.
 The song peaked at #9 on Billboard's Canada Rock chart.